Pawko23/DesignReplication/README.md

-# Bootstrap Design Replication Project
+# Pipeline Project Management Template

 ## Overview

 This project is a continuation of learning and strengthening my Front-end skills, improving code quality and better understanding of project workflows.
-Here I will replicate a chosen design from Boostrap as closely as possible using **HTML**, **SASS** and **Javascript** followed by **BEM** methodology.
+Here I will replicate a design from Boostrap - [Pipeline Project Management Template](https://pipeline.mediumra.re/index.html) - as closely as possible using **HTML**, **SASS** and **Javascript** followed by **BEM** methodology.

 ## Purpose
 I am building this project in order to deepen my understanding of: